publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII–B/m__us_usc_t42_s9858n.md

         (A) who is less than 13 years of age;

-        (B) whose family income does not exceed 85 percent of the State median income for a family of the same size; and
+        (B) whose family income does not exceed 85 percent of the State median income for a family of the same size, and whose family assets do not exceed $1,000,000 (as certified by a member of such family); and

         (C)